smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 Daedalus's jaw muscles knotted beneath his beard.
 He swept his trembling hands over the largest scroll.
 "Welcome, Sisyphus, to your new eternal task."

 The architectural plans writhed in the lamplight - corridors that connected to themselves, symbols that shifted when he wasn't looking directly at them.
-As Sisyphus traced a passage with his finger, the ink seemed to recoil from his touch, redrawing itself into new configurations.
-His eyes watered trying to follow the impossible geometries.
+Sisyphus traced a passage with his finger.
+The ink pulled away from his touch like water from oil, then, when his finger stopped moving, it flowed back.
+Following the path his finger had just taken.
+Learning the pattern.
+Remembering.
+He jerked his hand away and the ink settled, but now the passage he'd traced was slightly different.
+As if it had taken notes.
+His eyes watered trying to follow the new geometry.

 "What am I looking at?"
 Sisyphus asked, his voice steady despite the wrongness of what he saw.

 "The perfect prison," Daedalus whispered, his stylus tapping against the table.
 "A labyrinth of such complexity that even its creators will struggle to navigate it.
 King Minos has commissioned us to build something that has never existed before."

-Sisyphus studied the impossible geometries, his fingers unconsciously tracing the corridors.
+Sisyphus studied the impossible geometries, his fingers unconsciously tracing the corridors, even still.

 "A maze that thinks, that learns, that adapts to its prey."
 Daedalus's voice dropped lower.
 "It's meant to contain something that cannot be killed, cannot be reasoned with, and must never be allowed to escape."